willkill07/RAJA/docs/sphinx/dev_guide/index.rst

 RAJA Developers' Guide
 =========================================================

-This document describes key aspects of the RAJA development process and provides a basic set of code development guidelines for RAJA.
-The intent is have a lightweight set of common prctices that help to ensure that RAJA code is robust, easily understood, developed consistently, and tested and documented well.
-Folks who contribute to RAJA development should be aware of and follow these guidelines.
+This guide describes key aspects of the RAJA development process and provides a basic set of codingg guidelines for RAJA.
+The intent is that all RAJA code is written following some core practices to ensure that RAJA code is developed consistently, easily understood, tested and documented well, and robust.
+Folks who contribute to RAJA should be aware of and follow these guidelines.

-The guidelines are not meant to be static, but rather to evolve with the needs of the project and should be changed as needed.
-Changes should be based on development team discussion using the collective professional judgment of team members.
-Also, the benefits of uniformity should be balanced with variations that allow for individual stylistic preferences and which may be preferable in certain circumstances.
+The guidelines are not meant to be static, but rather to evolve with the project and improved as needed.
+Changes should be agreed to by the core developers and based on their collective professional judgment.
+Also, the benefits of uniformity should be balanced with allowances for individual stylistic preferences, which may be preferable in certain circumstances.
 When changes are made, these guidelines should be updated accordingly.

 **Contents:**